hmcts/bulk-scan-ccd-definitions/README.md

             |-sscs

         |- demo
+            |-bulkscan
             |-cmc
             |-divorce
             |-finrem
             |-probate
             |-sscs
+        |- prod
+            |-divorce
+            |-probate
+            |-sscs

-Everything in this README file now assumes that you are in your chosen directory.
+Everything in this README file now assumes that you are in your chosen case type directory.

-The JSON files are in the directory data/sheets.
+The JSON files are in the directory ./data/sheets.
 There is a JSON file for each CCD definition spreadsheet tab.

 ### Generate the spreadsheet from the current JSON